-4.0 Simulation Results
+3.4.
+Simulation Results

-Table 18 presents EPPSIM simulation results for the three scenarios.
-In the Baseline Scenario, total enrollment in public primary schools was 42,054 in 2007 and the number of classrooms was 350.
-For secondary school total enrollment was 13,786, and the number of classrooms was 97.
+Table 18 presents EPPSim simulation results for the three scenarios.
+In the baseline scenario, total enrollment in public primary schools was 42,054 in 2007, and the number of classrooms was 350.
+For secondary school, the total enrollment was 13,786, with 97 classrooms.